After Last Night

-"After Last Night" is a song by American superduo Silk Sonic—which consists of Bruno Mars and Anderson .Paak—with Thundercat and Bootsy Collins.
-It was solely released as an urban contemporary radio single in the United States on July 5, 2022, by Atlantic Records, and it served as the fifth single from Silk Sonic's debut studio album, An Evening with Silk Sonic (2021).
-"After Last Night" was written by Mars, Brandon Anderson, Dernst Emile II, James Fauntleroy, Stephen Bruner, Jonathan Yip, Ray Romulus, Jeremy Reeves and Ray Charles McCollough II.
-The production was handled by Mars, D'Mile, Yip, Romulus, Reeves and McCollough II, with the latter four credited as the Stereotypes.
-"After Last Night" is a funk, neo soul and R&B ballad, which lyrically details a player who is seen changing his ways for a woman with whom he fell in love.
+"After Last Night" is a song by American superduo Silk Sonic, which consists of Bruno Mars and Anderson .Paak, with Thundercat and Bootsy Collins, from their debut studio album, An Evening with Silk Sonic (2021).
+The song was written by Mars, .Paak, Thundercat, Dernst "D'Mile" Emile II, James Fauntleroy, Jonathan Yip, Ray Romulus, Jeremy Reeves, and Ray Charles McCollough II.
+The production was handled by Mars, D'Mile, Yip, Romulus, Reeves, and McCollough II, with the latter four credited as the Stereotypes.
+It was released to urban adult contemporary radio as the fifth single from the album in the United States on July 5, 2022, by Atlantic Records.
+The song is a funk, neo soul and R&B ballad about a man who was a player, changing his behavior for a woman with whom he is in love.

-The track received positive reviews from most music critics, who noted the track's sexiness and praised Thundercat and Collins's appearance.
-The song reached number 68 on Billboard Hot 100 and 17 on the Hot R&B/Hip-Hop Songs chart in 2021.
-In the following year, upon its single release, the song reached the top spot of the Billboard Adult R&B Songs chart; this led the album to become the second with four number-one singles on the chart, tying with Toni Braxton's self-titled studio album.
-Mars and .Paak also sang "After Last Night" during the concert residency, An Evening with Silk Sonic at Park MGM (2022).
+"After Last Night" received positive reviews from most music critics, who noted the sexiness and praised its composition.
+The song reached number 68 on the US Billboard Hot 100 and number 17 on the Hot R&B/Hip-Hop Songs chart in 2021.
+In the following year, upon its single release, the song reached the top spot of the Billboard Adult R&B Songs chart; this led An Evening with Silk Sonic to become the second album with four number-one singles on the chart, tying with Toni Braxton's self-titled studio album (1993).
+Mars and .Paak also sang it during the concert residency, An Evening with Silk Sonic at Park MGM (2022).

 Background and release

+Bruno Mars and Anderson .Paak met in 2017, while touring together on the European leg of Mars' 24K Magic World Tour (2017–18).
+The two were in the studio with Nile Rodgers and Guy Lawrence of Disclosure.
+In late February 2021, Mars and .Paak announced on social media the formation of their new band Silk Sonic.
+They revealed the artwork for their debut studio album, An Evening with Silk Sonic (2021) and announced the release of the first single on March 5, 2021.

-Bruno Mars spoke about "After Last Night" to Apple Music: "That one got a lot of Bootsy on it.
+Mars spoke about "After Last Night" to Apple Music: "That one got a lot of Bootsy on it.
 And my boy Thundercat came in and blessed us."
-He furthered, "everything was built to be played live, so that song is one of those we can keep going for 10 minutes".
+He furthered that "everything was built to be played live, so that song is one of those we can keep going for 10 minutes".
 "After Last Night" was released on July 5, 2022, to US urban adult contemporary radio stations by Atlantic Records as the fifth single from An Evening with Silk Sonic (2021).